locationtech/geogig/doc/manual/source/interaction/web-repository-management.rst

 Serving and Managing Repositories
 =================================

 The GeoGig Web-API allows you to serve up multiple repositories from a single endpoint via the ``geogig serve`` command.
-The Web-Api documentation goes over using this command to serve a single repository, but this section will discuss using the command to serve and manage multiple repositories.
+The Web-API documentation goes over using this command to serve a single repository, but this section will discuss using the command to serve and manage multiple repositories.

 Serving Multiple Repositories